Examples For The Third Law Of Motion

 Comprehensive Overview

 Newton's Third Law specifically addresses how forces interact between two objects.
 When object A exerts a force on object B, we denote this force as Fᴀʙ.
 According to the third law, object B simultaneously exerts a force on object A, denoted as Fʙᴀ.
-These forces are related by the following equation: Fᴀʙ = -Fʙᴀ.
+But these forces are related by the following equation: Fᴀʙ = -Fʙᴀ.
 The negative sign indicates that the forces are in opposite directions.

 Trends and Latest Developments